 Where the money leaks

-Hidden costs often fall into these categories:
+Hidden costs often fall into these categories, and they compound as organizations grow:

 Maverick/off-contract spend: Purchases outside negotiated agreements erode pricing and terms.
-Even a 5–10% premium on a slice of spend multiplies across the year.
+Even a 5-10% premium on a slice of spend multiplies across the year.
+Research consistently shows that organizations with high maverick spend (above 20%) pay 15-27% more for the same goods and services compared to those with strong compliance.

 Expediting and rush freight: When requests sit in inboxes, buyers pay for speed—premium shipping, last-minute buys, and overtime to meet demand.
+Rush freight typically costs 3-5x standard rates, and the root cause is almost always process delay, not genuine urgency.

 Compliance and audit risk: Incomplete records, missing approvals, and weak audit trails can drive regulatory exposure, penalties, and costly remediation projects.
+SOX compliance alone can add $500K-$2M in annual audit costs when procurement processes lack proper documentation.

 Data quality and reporting drag: Spreadsheet sprawl undermines spend visibility and category strategies, leading to poor negotiations and reactive purchasing.
+Without clean spend data, category managers negotiate blind—they don't know their total volume with a supplier, their price trends, or their contract compliance rate.

 Talent cost: Repetitive manual work frustrates teams, increases burnout, and drives turnover—raising hiring and training costs.
+Procurement professionals cite administrative burden as the number one reason for job dissatisfaction.
+Replacing a skilled buyer costs 50-75% of their annual salary in recruitment and ramp-up time.

 A practical cost illustration

-Consider a mid-sized company with $25M annual addressable spend, 8,000 POs and 20,000 invoices.
+Consider a mid-sized company with $25M annual addressable spend, 8,000 POs and 20,000 invoices per year.

 Processing effort: